esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

   4. Perform multiple re-runs of the learning procedure (re-launching with different initializations)
   5. What observations can you make on the learning process?
   6. What happens if you initialize all weights to zeros?
-  7. (Optional) Implement the //sparsity// constraint in your neural network.
+  7. (Optional) Implement the *sparsity* constraint in your neural network.

 </div>{: .notice--info}